Azure/iot-operations-sdks/doc/dev/adr/0004-logging.md

 ## Open Questions

--   Should errors returned to the application get logged, or should it be the responsibility of the application to log errors that it receives?
+-   ~~Should errors returned to the application get logged, or should it be the responsibility of the application to log errors that it receives?~~ Resolved, we will log all of our errors so that they are always present in logs.